ResearchMethods/Onderzoeksidee/research_idea_s4549775.md

 As far back as 2000, only two years after the specification of IPv6 was complete [@rfc2460], patents have been granted for an "IPv4-IPv6 converting apparatus" that works around some of the issues with conventional transitional measures.
 It is relatively complicated, and requires a dedicated converter sitting between the IPv4 and IPv6 hosts. [@tsuchiya2000] Another big drawback is that the technology is patented.

+IPv10 promises a superior solution to any of the previously named, in multiple aspects [@ipv10draft].
+There is not much empirical evidence for these claims at the moment, as IPv10 is a very recent proposal.
+We want to change that with our research.

 # Method

 The research method we want to use is a case study, in which we transition (some part of) the university network from dual stack to IPv10.
 We will evaluate the difficulties we encounter on the way, as well as performance improvements in the categories of flexibility, efficiency, as well as ease of deployment.